If you are tired of trawling through job ads without much success, an egg-citing alternative to extra hours of work is sperm and egg donation.

 The decision to donate sperm or eggs should not be one that’s made lightly.
-Although donors remain anonymous at the time of donation, a child does have the right to trace the donor when he/she reaches the age of 18.
+Although donors remain anonymous at the time of donation, since 2005, children have had the right to trace their biological mother or father when he or she reaches the age of 18.
 The implications of this should be considered properly at the time of donation.

 Useful links and information

 If you fancy donating, these contacts can provide you with more specific details: